 As a plant originating in the tropical regions of Madagascar, majesty palms tend to get thirsty quickly.
 In addition to being located in the tropics, the houseplant is usually found near the riverbanks where water is plentiful.

 That being so, you could easily underwater majesty palms.
 Generally speaking, their pots need to be evenly moist to survive.
+Your drooping majesty palm could, sooner rather than later, die.

 Weak Stem

+Majesty palms can grow as tall as 100 feet.
+Now, all this height might not be supported by a weakened stem.
 Consequently, the culprit of a weak stem could likely be trunk rot.
 This rot is most apparent in your majesty palm’s stem area.

+If it’s secreting liquid or you find relatively soft spots around the stem, you may be dealing with trunk rot.
 The fungal infection is usually more present during humid weather when overwatering is more likely to happen.
+That being said, this form of rot originates from the majesty palm’s soil.

-If the soil is overwatered or waterlogged, you’ll likely witness root rot.
+You’ll likely witness root rot if the soil is overwatered or waterlogged.
 This, in turn, travels all the way up to the plant’s stem, causing it to lose its strength and droop.
+Although majesty palms enjoy drinking copious amounts of water, the plant can still face overwatering.

-Having said that, root rot produces a host of harmful fungi.
+Moreover, root rot produces a host of harmful fungi.
 This parasitic fungus eventually feeds on your majesty palm’s roots and turns them mushy.

-In turn, your plant won’t be getting its nutrients since its passageway is blocked by the fungi’s harmful symptoms.
-When root rot is left untreated it then advances to trunk rot, which eventually makes the majesty palm droop.
+In turn, your plant won’t get its nutrients since its passageway is blocked by the fungi’s harmful symptoms.
+When root rot is left untreated, it then advances to trunk rot, eventually making the majesty palm droop.

 Root Shock